TLucking/RAS-University/docs/vision-for-robotics.md

   <summary>Conceptual questions</summary>

 Question 1 (True/False):
-True or False: The conversion from normalized coordinates to pixel coordinates involves intrinsic parameters such as the focal length, aspect ratio, skew factor, and the image center.
+The conversion from normalized coordinates to pixel coordinates involves intrinsic parameters such as the focal length, aspect ratio, skew factor, and the image center.
 Answer: True.

 Question 2 (Multiple Choice):